Find out what you need to do to remain safe while treating patients with Covid-19, and your rights and responsibilities.

 - 15.6 Be able to establish safe environments for practice that minimise risk to service users, those treating them, and others, including the use of hazard control and particularly infection control.

 The HCPC standards mentioned above should inform your reasoning when taken in conjunction with your screening and risk assessment, prior to deciding how best to offer treatment based on your patient’s clinical need.

 What PPE should I use when treating patients?

-Firstly, you should consider whether a direct physiotherapy intervention is appropriate.
-Also consider the setting you are working in, the purpose of treatment, and how close you need to be to your patient.
+You should consider the setting you are working in, the purpose of treatment, and how close you need to be to your patient.

 You will need to follow the PHE guidance and decide which pathway (low, medium or high) your patient falls within.

-Most physiotherapy out patients will be in the medium risk pathway as most will not have had a test within the last 72 hours.
-In such cases you will require gloves, a mask, and an apron.
-We have now had confirmation from PHE that the use eye protection in the medium risk pathway can be risk assessed.
+Most physiotherapy out patients will be in the medium-risk pathway as most will not have had a test within the last 72 hours.
+In such cases you will require gloves, a mask, and an apron (in England).
+We have now had confirmation from PHE that the use eye protection in the medium-risk pathway can be risk assessed.